valorcz/vagrant-memory-analysis/README.md

 # Memory Analysis Toolbox

+Well, "toolbox" could be an overstatement, but this Vagrant image builds a set of tools you could use for memory analysis exercises.

-> :star: Big thanks to @adamivora for providing his files to help with
+> :star: Big thanks to [Adam Ivora](https://github.com/adamivora) for providing
-> dockerization of this toolset!
+> his files to help with dockerization of this toolset!
 Please follow [Apple Mx
 > instructions](doc/apple-silicon-startup.md) for more detailed instructions.

-Well, "toolbox" could be an overstatement, but this Vagrant image builds a set of tools you could use for memory analysis exercises.

 ## Requirements